-There are already some examples in place or in construction that can be used as a TEF.
+• There are already some examples in place or in construction that can be used as a TEF.
 PT does not have any big facility in real setting to test AI for Manufacturing.

-Projects/Presentations Website PT Participation

-CEA TECH Test-Bed FFLOR: Future factory @Lorraine, DIGIHALL

-Smart Factory open Roboti

-LNI 4.0 Testcenters using n

-Demo center of the Smart Factory LASIM (SI)

-ARENA 2036 (DE) Siemens

-Digital Factory (EASI) AIM,
+Projects/Presentations Website CEA TECH Test-Bed FFLOR: Future factory @Lorraine, DIGIHALL Smart Factory open Robotic labs of SZTAKI (HU) LNI 4.0 Testcenters using national hosts (DE) Demo center of the Smart Factory LASIM (SI) ARENA 2036 (DE) Siemens Digital Factory (EASI) AIM, NL - Brainport Industries Campus